Lawrence Rainey

-Lawrence Andrew Rainey (March 2, 1923 – November 8, 2002) was Sheriff of Neshoba County, Mississippi during the 1960s.
-He gained notoriety for allegedly being involved in the June 1964 murders of Chaney, Goodman, and Schwerner.
-Rainey was a member of Mississippi's White Knights of the Ku Klux Klan.
+Lawrence Andrew Rainey Sr. (March 2, 1923 – November 8, 2002) was an American police officer and white supremacist who served as Sheriff of Neshoba County, Mississippi, from 1963 to 1968.
+He gained notoriety for his alleged involvement in the June 1964 murders of civil rights activists James Chaney, Andrew Goodman, and Michael Schwerner.
+He was accused of aiding and abetting members of the Ku Klux Klan in the murders by having his officers keep watch over the men's position in town.
+Rainey was a member of Mississippi's White Knights of the Ku Klux Klan and had previously gone to court for the shooting of an unarmed black motorist in 1959.

-Rainey died of cancer in 2002 and is buried next to his family in Kemper County, Mississippi.
+He was charged with violating the victims' civil rights alongside one of his deputies, Cecil Price, but was acquitted in 1967.
+Rainey lost his position in law enforcement and died of cancer in 2002.

 Background

-Rainey grew up in Kemper and Neshoba County, Mississippi.
+Rainey grew up in Neshoba and Kemper County, Mississippi.
 His parents were John and Bessie Rainey.
 Rainey had a younger brother who died at a young age.
-Rainey's education stopped at the 8th grade which was not unusual in the early 20th century.
+Rainey's education stopped in the 8th grade, which was not unusual in the early 20th century.
 His father was a farmer, and they were likely poor sharecroppers during the Great Depression.
-He worked as a mechanic before starting in a career in law enforcement.
+He worked as a mechanic before starting a career in law enforcement.
+He was married to Glady Marie Tolbert, with whom he had two sons, Lawrence Andrew Jr. (1955–2021) and John David (1957–2019).
 Rainey started his career as a police officer working in Philadelphia, Mississippi.
-In October 1959, he shot and killed a black motorist who was getting out of his car, but he was not prosecuted.
-Rainey had a reputation as a brutal law enforcement officer.

 He successfully ran for the office of Sheriff in 1963 and has been quoted as positioning himself as "the man who can cope with situations that might arise", a veiled reference to the racial tension in the area at the time.
-One of his deputies was Cecil Price.